Darnley Mausoleum: Decline

 The Darnley family sold off the hall in the 1950s though they kept the mausoleum and some of the land.
 Without the gamekeeper maintaining security the building became prone to vandalism.
 On 5 November 1980, an arson attack in the crypt brought down the chapel floor.
-It continued to decline, and schemes proposed included moving it to Shorne Wood Country Park or the United States, or for major extensions to form a large classical house.
+It continued to decline, and schemes proposed included moving it to Shorne Woods Country Park or the United States, or for major extensions to form a large classical house.
 These came to nothing.
 In the same period vandalism and joy-riding of stolen cars became endemic in the woods, making it effectively out-of-bounds to mainstream users.

 Restoration

 In 2001, Gravesham Council purchased the mausoleum and its surrounding woods from the liquidators with funding from Union Railways, which built the High Speed One railway nearby, as part of the environmental remediation programme for the new line.
 The Cobham Ashenbank Management Scheme, known as CAMS, was formed as a consortium comprising the National Trust, English Heritage, Cobham Hall, Natural England, Kent County Council and Gravesham Council.
 CAMS carried out the restoration of the mausoleum and the parkland around it with the help of a £6 million grant from the Heritage Lottery Fund.
 Some original drawings exist and in 1946, James Wraight RIBA photographed and made full, measured drawings of the building, which facilitated restoration to its previous state before any vandalism.

 In 2013, on completion of the restoration of the mausoleum, it was transferred to the National Trust, along with the area of historic pasture and grazed woodland surrounding it.
 The mausoleum is now regularly open to the public with visitor facilities in a nearby barn.
 The restoration of the mausoleum is part of a larger scheme to restore Cobham Park and its landscapes to close to those designed by Humphry Repton, and return Cobham Woods to a wood pasture managed environment.
 The architects for the restoration were Purcell Miller Tritton.
 The building won the 2010 Kent Design Award in the Conservation & Craftsmanship Category and also the Project of the Year award.